josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 19.3.3.
 Ingestion and Serving

-* **Feature Ingestion**: Vertex AI Feature Store supports both batch and streaming ingestion from BigQuery
+* **Ingestion**: Vertex AI Feature Store supports both batch and streaming ingestion, with features often stored in BigQuery.
-* **Data Retrieval Methods**:
-  * Batch: Used for model training phase
-  * Online: Used for online inference, returning data up to a specified time t
+    * Batch ingestion is used during model training, while online ingestion is used for online inference.
+* **Retrieval**: Retrieving data from the Feature Store can be done through either batch or online methods.

 ---

 ## 19.4.
 Vertex AI Permissions Model

-* **Understanding IAM**: Identity and Access Management (IAM) is crucial for managing access to resources like datasets, models, and enabling operations like training, deploying, and monitoring.
+* **Managing Access**: Use Identity and Access Management (IAM) to control access to resources like datasets, models, and perform operations like training, deploying, and monitoring.
-* * *
+    * _Least Privilege_: Restrict users and applications to only necessary actions.
+    * Manage service accounts and keys to ensure security assets are up-to-date.
-* **GCP IAM Fundamentals**: Revisit GCP's IAM fundamentals before diving into the Vertex AI permissions model.
-Existing experience with GCP's IAM model will be helpful.
+* **GCP IAM**: Review GCP's IAM fundamentals before using Vertex AI permissions model.
+    * Familiarity with GCP's IAM model, especially in Compute Engine or Google Cloud Storage, is helpful.
-* **Best Practices**: Follow these best practices for using IAM security:
+* **IAM Best Practices**: Follow best practices for using IAM security, including:
-  * _Least Privilege_: Restrict users and applications to only necessary actions
-  * _Service Account Management_: Actively manage service accounts and keys, and enable audit logs
+    * _Auditing_: Enable audit logs and use cloud logging roles.

 ---

-  * _Policy Management_: Implement policies at every level to ensure consistency

----
 ### 19.4.1.
 Custom Service Account

-* Use custom service accounts instead of default ones to avoid unnecessary permissions
+* Using a Vertex AI training job's default service account can provide unnecessary access.
-    * Custom service accounts provide exactly the required permissions for your Vertex AI training job
+* Custom service accounts with limited permissions should be used instead.
-    * This ensures security and reduces potential risks
+* This helps minimize potential security risks.

 ---

 ### 19.4.2.
 Access Transparency in Vertex AI

+* **Logging Requirements**: Verify access with logs for compliance and legal purposes.
+    * Logs include:
-* **Cloud Audit Logs**: Capture user activity from your organization
+        *_Cloud Audit logs_*: users from your organization *_Access Transparency logs_*: Google personnel actions
-* _Access Transparency Logs_: Capture actions of Google personnel in your project
-* Note: [Check the supported services](https://cloud.google.com/vertex-ai/docs/general/access-transparency) for a full list.

 ---

 ## 19.5.
 Common Training and Serving Errors

-* _Common Errors in TensorFlow Training and Serving_
-* **Types of Errors**:
-  * _Data-related errors_
-  * _Model-related errors_
-  * _Framework-related errors_
+* **Common Errors in TensorFlow**: Understanding common errors is crucial for effective debugging
+    * _Error Types_: Knowledge of error types is essential to address problems effectively
+    * _Framework Dependency_: Errors can vary depending on the framework used, but TensorFlow will be the focus

 ---

 ### 19.5.1.
 Training Time Errors

-* *_Common Errors During Model Training_*
-  * *_Preprocessing Issues_*: *Input data not transformed or encoded.*
-  * *_Tensor Shape Mismatch_*
+* **Common Training Phase Errors**:
+    * _Insufficient input transformation or encoding_
+    * Mismatched tensor shapes
-  * *_Out-of-Memory Errors_*: Due to large instance sizes on CPU/GPU.
+    * Out-of-memory errors due to large instance sizes

 ---

 ### 19.5.2.
 Serving Time Errors

-* _TensorFlow Serving Errors_
-    * Occur only during deployment
+* **Serving Time Errors**: Occur during deployment, with different error types than training-time errors
-    * Different nature compared to regular TF errors
-    * Examples:
+* *Causes:*
-        * Input data not transformed or encoded (*not transformed*)
+    + Input data not transformed or encoded
-        * Signature mismatch occurred (*)
+    + Signature mismatch has occurred
+* Refer to TensorFlow API documentation for full list of errors: *www.tensorflow.org/api_docs/python/tf/errors*

 ---

 ### 19.5.3.
 TensorFlow Data Validation

-* **TensorFlow Data Validation (TFDV)**: Analyzes training and serving data to prevent and reduce errors.
+* **TensorFlow Data Validation**: tool to analyze training and serving data, detecting errors by:
-    * _Detects anomalies_ in data
-    * _Infer schema_ from data to ensure correct structure
-    * _Computes statistics_ on data for quality control
+  * Computing statistics
+  * Inferring schema
+  * Detecting anomalies

 ---

 ### 19.5.4.
 Vertex AI Debugging Shell

-* _Vertex AI provides an interactive shell to debug training_
+* Vertex AI provides an interactive shell for debugging training, allowing inspection of containers and validation of configurations
-    * **Debugging Tools:** Run tracing and profiling tools, Analyze GPU utilization
+* The interactive shell supports tracing and profiling tools, GPU utilization analysis, and IAM permission validation
-    * *_Validate IAM permissions_* for the container.
+* *Full documentation is available at [https://cloud.google.com/vertex-ai/docs/training/monitor-debug-interactive-shell](https://cloud.google.com/vertex-ai/docs/training/monitor-debug-interactive-shell)*

 ---

 ## 19.6.
 Summary

-* **_MLOps Overview_**
-  * Automates training, deployment, and monitoring of ML applications
+* **Maintenance of ML Applications**: automation of training, deployment, and monitoring through CI/CD principles
-  * Balances model quality with retraining policy and cost considerations
+* **Retraining Policy Balance**: balancing model quality with training cost

-* *_Feature Store Concept_*
-  * Solves inefficiencies caused by feature sharing across departments
-  * Implemented using open source software or Vertex AI Feature Store
+* **Feature Store Solution**: solving inefficiencies by sharing features between departments using open source software or Vertex AI Feature Store

 ---

 ## 19.7.
 Exam Essentials

-* _MLOps Maturity Levels_
+* MLOps maturity levels include:
-  * Experimental phase: basic automation
+  * Experimental phase: No automation
-  * Strategic phase: some automation
+  * Strategic phase: Basic automation
-  * Mature phase: CI/CD-inspired architecture
-* **Model Versioning and Retraining Triggers**
+  * Fully mature CI/CD-inspired architecture: Automated pipelines and version control
+* Key concepts in MLOps include:
-  * Trigger retraining based on model degradation or time intervals
+  * Model versioning and retraining triggers, which determine when to update models based on degradation or time
-  * Add new version or model when retraining
-* _Feature Store Use_
-  * Share features across teams to reduce engineering cost
+  * Feature store usage, where shared features are managed across teams
-  * Use managed services like Vertex AI Feature Store or open-source solutions like Feast

 ---